CanoeStudioOfficial/InGame-Info-XML-CanoeEdition/README.md

 ## Migration Notes for Modpacks

+- Remove the standalone LunatriusCore jar if it was installed only for InGame Info XML.
+Keep it if another mod still depends on it.
 - Remove `IGI-Extended` after installing CanoeEdition. `{tps}` and `{mspt}` are provided by this mod.
 - Remove `IGI-Addon-DeepResonance` after installing CanoeEdition. `{drradiation}` is provided by this mod.
 - Do not remove the actual content mods.
 CanoeEdition only integrates IGI display tags; it does not replace Thaumcraft, Blood Magic, Deep Resonance, RFTools Dimensions, Serene Seasons, or Tough As Nails.